|Copa Libertadores 1999|

 AM: Alex de Souz (Brazil)

-Alex has played for Coritiba, Palmeiras, Flamengo and Cruzeiro in Brazil, Parma in Serie A and Fenerbahçe in Turkey. he made a name at Palmeiras winning the Copa Libertadores in 1999.
-At Cruzeiro, Alex had the best performance in his career, winning the Brazilian triple crown (that is the State Championship, the Brasileirão and the Brazilian Cup).
-He was capped 47 times. he never went to the WC Finals, due to playing at the same time as Ronaldinho, Rivaldo, Juninho Pernambucano, Juninho Paulista, Kaka.
+With Palmeiras, Alex won the Copa Libertadores in 1999.
+With Cruzeiro, Alex had the best performance in his career, winning the Brazilian triple crown (the State Championship, the Brasileirão and the Brazilian Cup).
+He also played for Parma and Fenerbahçe.
+He was capped 47 times.
+He never went to the WC Finals, due to playing at the same time as Ronaldinho, Rivaldo, Juninho Pernambucano, Juninho Paulista, Kaka.
 However, he captained Brazil as they won the Copa America in 2007.

 FW: César Maluco (Brazil)

 César played for Palmeiras from 1967 to 1974, where he is considered to be one of the greatest players in the history.
 He scored 180 goals for then, the club's second-highest scorer.